Michael Jackson’s Former Bodyguard Matt Fiddes Reportedly Fears Losing His Son To A Mysterious Illness

 Fiddes has vehemently defended Jackson against the purportedly untrue claims against him.
 During his appearance in Chase the Truth, he suggested that all of Jackson’s accusers are motivated by financial gain.

 “There’s no evidence.
-It’s always money, it’s always financial.” he said, per The Sun.
+It’s always money, it’s always financial,” he said, per The Sun.

 In addition to his role in Chase the Truth, Fiddes rejected recent reports suggesting that Marlon Brando made Jackson cry after pressing him about his sexuality and asking him about his lack of adult friends, per The Inquisitr.
-Along with Brando’s son, Miko, Fiddes claims that the claims were part of a publicity stunt to advertise the Telephone Stories podcast, which covered the transcript of Brando’s alleged statement.
+Along with Brando’s son, Miko, Fiddes claims that the allegations were part of a publicity stunt to advertise the Telephone Stories podcast, which covered the transcript of Brando’s alleged statement.

 “Totally untrue story, he said on Twitter.